theodric/kvm-vfio-notes/README.md

 I now provide a set of screenshots documenting every BIOS option, whether I changed it or not, as a means of providing a "known-good snapshot" of a working BIOS configuration.
 You will find them in the /screenshots directory of this repo.

-December 2024 ADDENDUM TO BELOW NOTES:
+[ December 2024 NOTES: ]
 1. I have found that the linux-amd-znver3 kernel reliaby works for passthrough, initializing devices in a sane order and respecting boot-time blacklist kernel args https://aur.archlinux.org/packages/linux-amd-znver3
 2. I have since managed to get the Nvidia RTX A2000 12GB working in passthrough
 3. The RTX 4000 SFF Ada Generation 20GB works as a drop-in replacement for the A2000.
-4. Stability is much improved - I don't know what to blame, but it's infrequent enough (i.e. one crash every few months) that I haven't spent time on it.
+4. Stability is much improved - I don't know what to blame, but crashes are infrequent enough (i.e. one crash every 6-8 months) that I haven't spent time on it.
-5. I have recently transitioned away from Arch to openSUSE Tumbleweed, which works out-of-the-box as a passthrough host and does not constantly break.
+5. I have recently transitioned away from Arch to openSUSE Tumbleweed, which works out-of-the-box as a passthrough host and does not constantly break. [ December 2024 note: openSUSE is love, openSUSE is life. ]
 6. I am separately maintaning a variant of the linux-amd-znver3 and linux-amd-znver2 configs which have been tweaked to work on openSUSE and are available at https://github.com/theodric/linux-amd-zen2-zen3/

-2022 NOTES - FULLY WORKING PASSTHROUGH
+2022 NOTES - FULLY WORKING ALL-AMD PASSTHROUGH

 In this configuration, I have two fully independent "computer stations" that can be used simultaneously:
 1. the host Linux system, on which I have a KDE desktop